Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 ---

-### **Save Data To Snowflake**
+### Save Data To Snowflake

 In both applications, adjust the advertsing budget sliders to see the predicted ROI for those allocations.
 You can also click on **Save to Snowflake** button to save the current allocations and predcted ROI into BUDGET_ALLOCATIONS_AND_ROI Snowflake table.

 ### Differences between two Streamlit Apps

-The main difference between the two versions of Streamlit applications is how you create and access the Session object.
+The main difference between running the Streamlit application locally and in Snowflake (SiS) is how you create and access the Session object.

 When running locally, you'd create and access the new Session object it like so: